ISTANBUL BLOG: Turkey heads for darker waters

 The central bank’s net FX position, meanwhile, has slumped to a record-breaking minus $76bn.

-To break FX demand, the government lately permitted local banks to introduce higher lira deposit rates.
+To help break FX demand, the government lately permitted local banks to introduce higher lira deposit rates.
 As of May 19, the weighted average lira deposit rate with maturities up to three months reached 30.47%.

 The turbulence-free mood on the global markets, meanwhile, remains undisturbed.
 Turkey’s five-year credit default swaps (CDS) remain below the 700-level, while the yield on the Turkish government’s 10-year eurobonds remains above the 10%-level.